OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ---
 title: 'Quickstart: Write a smart contract in Rust using Stylus'
-description: ''
+description: 'Leads a developer from 0 to 1 writing and deploying a smart contract in Rust using Stylus'
-author: amarrazza
+author: chrisco512
-sme: amarrazza
+sme: chrisco512
 sidebar_position: 2
-target_audience: todo
+target_audience: Developers writing Stylus contracts in Rust using Stylus
 sidebar_label: 'Quickstart (Rust, Stylus)'
 ---